 How does it choose a tool?
 It was trained to.
 Given enough examples of “for this type of prompt, emit this tool call” the model learned to recognize patterns that are best solved via an external tool.
 The model reads tool descriptions in the context window and uses that to determine what’s available, APIs, etc.

 What is an Agent?
-A while(true) loop around a LLM + tool calling.
+A while(true) loop around an LLM + tool calling.
 The intelligence/reasoning is in the LLM and the Agent processes tools/incoming messages/etc.

 What is MCP?
 A very lightweight protocol for exposing tools, data, and prompts to agents, so that the same Gmail integration works with Claude, ChatGPT, Gemini, etc.